 Attorney Galibois received his J.D. from the Massachusetts School of Law in 1995.
 Robert Galibois' criminal practice has its origins with the District Attorney's office where he served as a prosecutor for over five years.
-While his office is in Barnstable, he often appears throughout the courts in Southeastern Massachusetts.
+In 2022, Galibois was elected as Cape and Islands District Attorney.

 Robert J. Galibois II, Esq.
 Phone: 508.362.1000